sts10/orchard-street-wordlists/readme.markdown

 All of the wordlists included in this repository are uniquely decodable, meaning words from any one of these lists can be safely combined without word separators.
 For example: "sharkhealsetupthrustphasespy".

 **Note** that I am still removing and replacing a few words here and there, and thus none of these lists should be considered as "finalized" as long as this paragraph is present.
-Obviously you're free to download a (static) copy at this time if you require a static list.
+Obviously you're free to download a (static) copy or fork this repo at any time if you require a static, unchanging list.

 ## Orchard Street Long List